-An overall decrease in biota abundance was observed for 2020 with the exception of Lynch Point and Schaapen West.
-The semi-exposed sites (North Bay, Marcus Island and Iron Ore Jetty) decreased in the number of filter feeders but increased in abundance of ephemeral algae.
-In 2021, there was a general increase in biota abundance except for Lynch Point and Marcus Island that had substantially less biota cover compared to the previous year.
-All the sites had an increase in abundance of encrusting algae and a decrease in ephemeral algae with the exception of Marcus Island and Lynch Point that had an increase in the abundance of grazers and corticated algae.
+An overall decrease in biota abundance was observed for 2020, with the exception of Lynch Point and Schaapen West.
+The exposed to semi-exposed sites (North Bay, Marcus Island and Iron Ore Jetty) decreased in the number of filter feeders, but demonstrated increased abundance of ephemeral algae.
+In 2021, there was a general increase in biota abundance except for Lynch Point and Marcus Island which had substantially less biota cover compared to the previous year.
+All the sites had an increase in abundance of encrusting algae, and a decrease in ephemeral algae, with the exception of Marcus Island and Lynch Point which had an increase in the abundance of grazers and corticated algae.
+In 2022, an increase in biota abundance was observed at Lynch Point, mainly driven by an increase in encrusting and corticated algae.
+There also appears to be an increase in ephemeral algae, as was similarly seen at the exposed sites (North Bay and Marcus Island).
+Finally, there was a marked decrease in encrusting algae at the latter site.

-Overall, none of the sites indicated a temporal change in their rocky shore communities that would suggest a dramatic alteration such as the arrival or loss of a key species.
-Instead, the intertidal communities show temporal fluctuations that reflect mostly the dominance of ephemerals over one or more years, often with a concomitant decline in filter feeders (e.g., Schaapen West in 2008).
-Ephemeral algae are usually the first to colonize rock space denuded of biota due to physical (e.g., wave action) or biological (e.g., grazing) disturbance.
+Overall, none of the sites demonstrated a temporal change in their rocky shore communities that would suggest a dramatic alteration such as the arrival or loss of a key species.
+Instead, the intertidal communities show temporal fluctuations that reflect mostly the dominance of ephemerals over one or more years, often with a concomitant decline in filter feeders (e.g. Schaapen West in 2008).
+Ephemeral algae are usually the first to colonize rock space denuded of biota due to physical (e.g. wave action) or biological (e.g. grazing) disturbance.
 In the ecological succession that follows, ephemerals are then replaced by longer-lived late successional species (Sousa 1979b, 1984).
-No major pollution events or point sources of pollution are apparent in these data and the slight fluctuations of functional groups observed over the years are likely natural seasonal and inter-annual phenomenon.
+No major pollution events or point sources of pollution are apparent in these data, and the slight fluctuations of functional groups over the years are considered a natural seasonal and inter-annual phenomenon.